Harp Village Dates for 2015

-This year we have commissioned a very special suite of music about Cromarty and homecoming - the Cromarty Suite- which will form the basis for the workshop tuition at the Harp Village.
-3 tunes will be written by Corrina Hewat, Mary Macmaster and Patsy Seddon and will be performed at the Friday night concert as a complete suite of music.
-Over the weekend, students will learn the tunes and will all get together to perform it at the final afternoon concert on Sunday 21st September at the Stables.
+We commissioned a very special suite of music about Cromarty and homecoming - the Cromarty Suite- which formed the basis for the workshop tuition at the Harp Village.
+3 tunes written by Corrina Hewat, Mary Macmaster and Patsy Seddon and performed at the Friday night concert as a complete suite of music.
+Over the weekend, students learned the tunes and performed it at the final afternoon concert on Sunday 21st September at the Stables.

 If you're a budding harp player, a player of some experience or someone who has always wanted to try but haven't taken those first steps yet, the Cromarty Harp Village is the place to be in September.